Shopping Cart

 But does rose water perhaps also have a positive effect on the skin?
 Here you can find out what rose water is good for – and what it isn't.

-Does rose water moisturize?
+Does rose water provide moisture?

 There are many good moisturizers that really help: